farling42/obsidian-import-foundry/README.md

 Once the file is selected, the importer will immediately start creating notes in your Vault.

+The folder structure of your Journal Entries will be read from the folders.db file in the same folder as your selected journal.db and used to store the created notes.

 Any images and other files which are referenced from your journal entries wil be put into a sub-folder called "images" if they can be located within your Foundry user data area.

 ## Obsidian Sample Plugin